-Our water system violated several drinking water standards over the past year.
+Our water system violated several drinking water standards over the years.
 Even though these were not emergencies, as our customers, you have a right to know what happened and what we did to correct these situations.

 We are required to monitor your drinking water for specific contaminants on a regular basis.
 Results of regular monitoring are an indicator of whether or not our drinking water meets health standards.
-During 2022 we failed to sample Inorganic Chemicals and Volatile Organic Chemicals, Alkalinity and Total Organic Carbon in the 4th Quarter of 2022, and Entry Point Chlorine from 9/1/22 through 9/5/22 and therefore cannot be sure of the quality of our drinking water during that time.
+During November 2024 we failed to monitor correctly for Distribution Chlorine, Entry Point Chlorine and Turbidity and therefore cannot be sure of the quality of our drinking water during that time.